 Personal VPNs — for individual consumers

 A personal VPN is a VPN you, the user, set up to securely access your home network.
 Say you want to order a printer at home to start, well, printing – this could be accomplished via a secure personal VPN connection.
+You set up the server at home, connect to it from somewhere else, and now you’re securely accessing the devices at your home.

 On the other hand, the spirit might move you to call consumer VPN services like Surfshark a personal VPN because it’s meant to be used by individual customers – persons, if you will.
+A residential VPN, that uses the IP addresses of other users across the globe, could also be considered a personal VPN.

 How do personal VPNs work?

-So the function of a personal access VPN is similar to that of a remote access one… except that while a remote access VPN opens up into a fairly small corporate network, a personal VPN goes out into the internet.
+So the function of a personal access VPN is similar to that of a remote access one… except that, while a remote access VPN opens up into a fairly small corporate network, a personal VPN goes out into the internet.

-How do business VPNs work?
+How do mobile VPNs work?

-The real difference only exists between premium VPNs – which encompass basically any VPN that charges a subscription fee – and free VPNs.
+The real difference only exists between premium VPNs — basically any VPN that charges a subscription fee — and free VPNs.
 Considering how cheap premium VPNs are these days, budget VPNs aren’t exactly a thing.

 But for the consumer, the choice isn’t obvious: they may be free, but free VPNs are worse than the premium ones in every way.
 When it comes to functionality like the number of servers, server locations, speed, whether or not speed limits exist, the usability of the app, platforms supported, and so on, premium VPNs win every time.

-Limitations of the top free VPNs (according to data by Techradar): | Paid VPN for contrast (Surfshark): | |
+Limitations of the top free VPNs (according to data by Techradar):

-Data limits | 500MB/month* – 10GB/month | No |
+500MB/month* – 10GB/month

 *One provider offers 500MB/day limits